A traditional oatmeal cookie made into a fall favorite, these Apple Oatmeal Cookies are topped with a cream cheese frosting.

 Next, whisk together your dry ingredients in a small bowl and set them to the side.

-In a large bowl mix your butter, white sugar, and brown sugar until the mixture is light and fluffy.
+In a large bowl mix your butter and sugar until the mixture is light and fluffy.
 This usually takes around 2 minutes.

 Now it’s time to add your eggs.
 You will add them to your butter and sugar mixture one at a time being sure to mix them well before adding the next egg.
 Next, add vanilla extract to your large mixing bowl.